ahmadazharrivaldy/astro-modular/src/content/posts/create-persistent-volume-with-ceph-rbd/index.md

 targetKeyword: ""
 draft: false
 ---
-In my environment I already have Ceph cluster, so i decided to use it for persistent volume backend storage on my Kubernetes cluster.
-So how i create it? lets go to the tutorial.
+Since I already have an existing Ceph cluster in my environment, I decided to leverage it as the persistent volume backend for my Kubernetes cluster.
+Integrating Ceph ensures that my stateful applications have reliable, scalable, and high-performance storage.

 ## Environment
 ### Ceph cluster